Skip to content

 Args:

-• data_type: Specifies which data the function should return: ZSYNC_DATA_RAW: Return the data received on the ZSync as-is without parsing.
-The structure of the message can change across different LabOne releases.
-ZSYNC_DATA_PQSC_REGISTER: Get last readout register forwarded by the PQSC ZSYNC_DATA_PQSC_DECODER: Get last output of the decoder received from the PQSC.
-QA_DATA_RAW: Return the last readout data received from the QA as-is QA_DATA_PROCESSED: Return the last readout data received from the QA, after processing
+• data_type: Specifies which data the function should return: ZSYNC_DATA_RAW: Returns the last ZSync message received as-is without processing.
+ZSYNC_DATA_PROCESSED_A: Returns the last ZSync message received with processing.
+ZSYNC_DATA_PROCESSED_B: Returns the last ZSync message received with processing.
+QA_DATA_RAW: Returns the last readout data received from the QA channel as-is.
+QA_DATA_PROCESSED: Returns the last readout data received from the QA channel with processing.

 Returns: